freeradical13/freeradical13.github.io/index.md

 ## Lipids

 [Lipids][] are a broad category of biomolecules which are mostly hydrocarbons and are only soluble in non-polar solvents (i.e. hydrophobic).
+Lipids are not polmers because although they may form with dehydration synthesis, they cannot be broken down by hydrolysis because they're hydrophobic.

 ### Glycerides